Integrated Metadata Indexing and Search

 Our customers really count on OpenIO S3 compatibility for their applications, and we want to ensure that all of them get what they need to run their storage infrastructure flawlessly

 Ubuntu 18.04 LTS is fully supported for production environments, completing the list of supported Linux distributions, which also includes Centos 7, RHEL 7 and Ubuntu LTS 16.04.
 Flexibility is one of the core principles of OpenIO, and giving freedom of choice also in things like OS support makes a difference allowing end users to work with the systems and procedures they know better.

 Focus on Performance

 As always, we worked hard to improve performance across the board.
 Making the most of the available resources in the cluster is one of our goals, and continuous improvements have been part of our strategy since the beginning.
 This time we focused on better object listing in very large buckets, and tunable parallel data rebuilds.

 Everybody can benefit from better performance because it also means better efficiency and lower resources needed.
-When compared to older versions of OpenIO SDS, these new enhancements allow to get more results, faster but also extending the life of your infrastructure before the next upgrade.
+When compared to older versions of OpenIO, these new enhancements allow to get more results, faster but also extending the life of your infrastructure before the next upgrade.

 Encryption Made Easy

 A feature requested by the vast majority of enterprise customers, encryption at rest, is now S3 compliant and has had a complete overhaul; it is now easier to configure and use.
 Standard subscription customers can quickly enable this feature on their cluster seamlessly today.

 And there is much more going on (Under the Hood)